-Another 53 words (4 lines of text) are included under the topic Early Going Notables in all our PDF Extended History products and printed products wherever possible.
+Another 46 words (3 lines of text) are included under the topic Early Going Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Going family moved to Ireland, but this topic is not covered in this excerpt.
-Another 187 words(13 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Scots left their country by the thousands to travel to Australia and North America.
 Desperate for freedom and an opportunity to fend for themselves, many paid huge fees and suffered under terrible conditions on long voyages.
 Still, for those who made the trip, freedom and opportunity awaited.
 In North America, many fought their old English oppressors in the American War of Independence.
 In recent years, Scottish heritage has been an increasingly important topic, as Clan societies and other organizations have renewed people's interest in their history.
 An examination of passenger and immigration lists shows many early settlers bearing the name of Going:

 Going Settlers in United States in the 17th Century